 My sole purpose for creating a vegan nacho cheese sauce was to make nachos.
 Who doesn’t like nachos?
-Creamy cheese on salty and crunchy tortilla chips piled high with all the fixin’s just make any plate of nachos all that much more delectable.
+Creamy cheese on salty and crunchy tortilla chips piled high with all the fixings makes any plate of nachos all that much more delectable.
 It is a dish that has frequented my home quite often, especially on family board game nights.
 Topping the nachos with great northern beans was an accidental discovery when there was no leftover chili.
 We loved it!
 The white beans are soft, buttery, and take on flavors well.
-Instead of white beans, you can try your favorite chili or my slow cooker quinoa chili.
+Instead of white beans, you can try your favorite chili, plant-based quinoa chili, vegan red lentil chili, or oil-free refried beans.
 The quinoa from my chili gives it such a hearty texture and pairs great with creamy nacho cheese.

 Once the cheese is made and the beans are warmed up, top your nachos with all your favorite goodies.
 The tomato and avocado give the nachos a freshness that brightens up the dish.
 I opt to not season the avocado because there’s already so much flavor happening with the cheese and other toppings.
 Finally, top it off with salsa and pickled jalapeños to spice it up a little more.
 This vegan nacho combination has become a regular Friday night dinner for us.
 I hope you enjoy it too!

 - Pickled jalapeños

 - Diced tomato

 - Sweet and spicy roasted cashews and walnuts